brittanyrw/emojipages/README.md

 * Search the data.js file and pull requests to make sure you are not adding a duplicate.
 * Make sure your emojis actually depict the book or play.
 * You do not have to wait for confirmation to create a pull request for a book or play and you do not have to make an Issue first.
+* If you are adding multiple items, please include them in one pull request.
 * **[Go through this checklist](docs/card_overview.md#card-pull-request-checklist) to make sure you have added everything needed for a book or play.**
 * Please [fix conflicts](https://help.github.com/en/articles/resolving-a-merge-conflict-on-github) if your pull request has them.